 Duration: 2 hours (additional time/hours or sessions available for purchase)

-Includes a specified period of follow-up via text.
-We will communicate frequently to make sure the plan that we create together is rendering the results that align with your breastfeeding goal.
+Includes a specified period of follow-up communication.
+We will communicate frequently to make sure the plan that we create together provides results that align with your goals.

-Certain breastfeeding, lactation and infant feeding inquiries may be addressed over the phone.
-I provide 30 minute phone consultations when an in-home visit may not be necessary.
+Certain breastfeeding, chest feeding, lactation and infant feeding inquiries may be addressed over the phone or via a virtual telehealth consultation.
+I offer 30+ minute phone and virtual telehealth consultations when an in-home visit may not be necessary.
 Please contact email@example.com for more information.

-Phone consults may cover the following topics and more:
+Phone and virtual telehealth consults may cover the following topics and more: